z-wenlin/gpdb/gpMgmt/bin/gpupgradecheck/README.md

 optional arguments:
-  -h, --help     show this help message and exit --input INPUT  the file contains reindex or rebuild partition ccommandsmds --nproc NPROC  the concurrent proces to run the commands
+  -h, --help     show this help message and exit --input INPUT  the file contains reindex or rebuild partition ccommandsmds
 ```

 Example usages: